flowtoolz/flowtoolz.github.io/service/service.md

       Rather than being detached employees, we are invested partners, proactive, self-reliant, independent and creative.
       </p>
       <p>
-      We don't know everything but we know people for everything, from various networks and professional backgrounds.
-We collaborate with selected experts but won't hesitate to forward your project to a partner, if they are a better fit.
+      We don't know everything, but we know people for everything, from various networks and professional backgrounds.
+We'll find the most suited experts for your project, even if it means referring you to someone else.
       </p>
    </div>
 </div>